 I'll let you handle the ethical dilemma yourself.
 I'm just here to show you how millions others are watching free tv online 🙂

-You can get the first season of Learn Along with Sesame Street for free on Amazon for a limited time!
+You can still download or stream the first season of Learn Along with Sesame Street for free on Amazon!
 Simply click on the “Buy Season 1 SD $0.00” button and you'll be able to view all 10 episodes.
 Err, more likely, you'll be able to let your kids view all 10 episodes while you get a few moments of peace and quiet.

 Join your favorite Sesame Street characters as they learn, play, and grow.
 Elmo and his friends explore an exciting range of topics, from getting ready for school to discovering the wonders of learning with music.
 So sing, dance, and Learn Along With Sesame.